hbarrons/rpdrFantasy-react-frontend/README.md

 ## Future Enhancements
 - Incorporate ability to join multiple leagues
-- Implement unit testing using Jest to limit bugs and enhance performance
+- Implement unit testing using Jest/Mocha to limit bugs and enhance performance
 - Allow personalization of profile view (ie. allow players to add a profile picture, their favorite queen/quotes, favorite season, etc.)
 - Add ability for admin to set a time for guesses/roster moves to be locked in